-Segment Reporting
+Seament Reporting

 Operating segments are defined as components of an enterprise for which discrete financial information is available that is evaluated regularly by the chief operating decision maker ("CODM") for purposes of allocating resources and evaluating financial performance.
-Our CODM is our chief executive officer, who reviews financial information presented on a company wide basis for purposes of allocating resources and evaluating financial performance.
-As such, our operations constitute a single operating segment and one reportable segment.
+Our CODM is our Chief Executive Officer, who reviews financial information on a consolidated basis when deciding how to allocate resources and assess performance.
+Accordingly, we have determined we have one reportable segment and operating unit structure.